How to Setup a HTTPS Node JS Server on Amazon EC2

 Test the Express.js Web App

-Run the following command to test if the express.js app is able to run on the local of the Linux window.
-If you see this log from command window 'Example app listening on port 80!', our test is done.
+Run the following command to test if the Express.js app is able to run on the local Linux instance.
+If you see this log from the command window 'Example app listening on port 80!', our test is done.

 node app.js